mbanados/Garage-Door/README.md

 # Garage-Door
 Raspberry Pi based password protected Garage door mobile app

-This is a PHP script (index.php) that initiates a python script (gpiotoggle.py) to toggle three GPIO ports that are attached to a relay board. the intent is to toggle the garage door opener and two garage lights.
-The mobile app is password potected by a password you specify in the PHP script.
+This is a PHP/jquery script that initiates a python script to toggle three GPIO ports that are attached to a relay board.
+The intent is to toggle the garage door opener and two garage lights.
+The mobile app is password potected by a password you specify in the PHP script. a cookie saves a hashed copy of the passowrd so you only have to  authenticate once.
+Garage door status is also displayed via a magnetic switch on the door.

 Setup a Raspberry Pi